Dear readers of ADxS.org, please forgive the disruption.

 0.80

-As of June 2020.
+As at June 2020.
 The values given reflect the severity of the symptoms relative to each other.
-Limitations of the informative value:
+Limitations of informative value:

-There are few data sets with subjects under 20 years of age and significantly too few data sets with subjects under 10 years of age for a robust conclusion.
+There are few data sets with test persons under 20 years of age and far too few data sets with test persons under 10 years of age for a reliable statement.

-No separation was made between ADHD-I and ADHD-HI, so the (random) ratio of ADHD-I to ADHD-HI may bias the data for small group sizes.
+There was no separation of ADHD-I and ADHD-HI, so the (random) ratio of ADHD-I to ADHD-HI may skew the data for small group sizes.

-Only those records were evaluated in which the symptom test found evidence of an existing ADHD.
+Only the data sets in which the symptom test found indications of existing ADHD were evaluated.

-The data are in agreement with the thesis that attention problems are not yet fully developed in children up to 15 years of age and that motor hyperactivity decreases in adulthood.
-However, they suggest that hyperactivity does not change into inner restlessness, but that inner restlessness also exists in children and merely regresses less than hyperactivity.
-After the regression of motor hyperactivity, inner restlessness only seems to become more visible.
+The data can be discussed in relation to the thesis that attention problems in children up to the age of 15 are not yet fully developed and that motor hyperactivity diminishes in adulthood.
+However, they indicate that hyperactivity does not transform into inner restlessness, but that inner restlessness also exists in children and merely recedes to a lesser extent than hyperactivity.
+After the regression of motor hyperactivity, inner restlessness merely appears to become more visible.

-The inner restlessness, the constant circling of thoughts (rumination), could be called the “little brother” of hyperactivity.
+Inner restlessness could be described as the “little brother” of hyperactivity.

-Inner restlessness as an independent symptom besides hyperactivity?
+Inner restlessness as an independent symptom alongside hyperactivity?

-An interesting consideration is whether Inner Restlessness, which according to the data may already be present in children, due to the fact that it does not seem to regress or regress only slightly, unlike Hyperactivity, could indicate that Inner Restlessness could be a symptom to be distinguished from Inner Restlessness / Inner Driven
+An interesting consideration is whether the fact that, according to the data, inner restlessness may already exist in children due to the fact that, unlike hyperactivity, it does not appear to recede or recede only slightly, could indicate that inner restlessness could be a symptom to be distinguished from Inner restlessness / Inner drivenness

-Thinking from the original (possible) benefit of stress symptoms (originally = before humans became sedentary), it might have been helpful if children develop an increased willingness to move in a dangerous situation, so that they can better escape together with the group in dangerous situations.
+In terms of the original (possible) benefit of stress symptoms (originally = before humans became sedentary), it could have been helpful if children developed an increased willingness to move in a dangerous situation so that they could escape better together with the group in dangerous situations.
 Adults benefit less from hyperactivity because they are the ones who have to fight the stressors.
-When fighting stressors, an increased urge to move is no longer as important as it is with children (who can contribute little to the fight against the stressors); in contrast, doing everything possible to fight the stressor and not resting until the danger is dealt with comes to the fore.
+In the fight against stressors, an increased urge to move is no longer as important as in children (who can contribute little to the fight against stressors); instead, the focus is on doing everything possible to fight the stressor and not resting until the danger has been overcome.

-A parallel to this is that attention problems in adults can also decrease significantly or even remit completely (albeit less frequently or more weakly than hyperactivity and impulsivity),7 without a change to a different symptom picture being described in the latter.
-However, our data show at best only a very weak decrease of attention problems in adults.
+A parallel to this is that attention problems in adults can also decrease significantly or even remit completely (albeit less frequently or to a lesser extent than hyperactivity and impulsivity),7 without a change to a different symptom pattern being described for the latter.
+However, our data show at best only a very slight decrease in attention problems in adults.

-It is doubtful whether inner restlessness / inner drive might fit better under a heading of “drive problems” and there represent the counterpart to listlessness, just as distractibility (too easy switching of the attentional focus) and task switching problems / hyperfocus (difficult switching of the attentional focus) form counterparts within the umbrella term “attention problems”.
-This is contradicted by the fact that listlessness correlates strongly with ADHD-I and less with ADHD-HI, while distractibility and task switching problems correlate equally with ADHD-HI and ADHD-I.
+It is doubtful whether Inner restlessness / Inner drivenness could possibly fit under the heading “drive problems” and represent the counterpart to lack of drive, just as distractibility (switching the focus of attention too easily) and task switching problems / hyperfocus (making it difficult to switch the focus of attention) form counterparts within the umbrella term “attention problems”.
+This is contradicted by the fact that lack of drive correlates strongly with ADHD-I and less with ADHD-HI, while distractibility and task switching problems correlate equally with ADHD-HI and ADHD-I.

-Inner restlessness is a typical symptom of the approaching end state of burnout.10
+Inner restlessness is a typical symptom of the approaching final state of burnout.10

-The stress hormone CRH, which is released in the first stage of the HPA axis by the hypothalamus, directly mediates an urge to move.
+The stress hormone CRH, which is released by the hypothalamus in the first increment of the HPA axis, directly mediates an urge to move.
 Increased locomotor activity is a direct effect of the stress hormone CRH.141516139

-Symptoms that are directly mediated by stress hormones themselves may nevertheless also be ADHD-specific symptoms.
-Chronic stress like ADHD mediate their symptoms through dopamine and norepinephrine deficiency in the brain.
+Symptoms that are directly mediated by stress hormones themselves can nevertheless also be ADHD-specific symptoms.
+Chronic stress such as ADHD mediate their symptoms through a lack of dopamine and noradrenaline in the brain.

 Gross motor and fine motor disorders should be considered separately from motor hyperactivity.